Seddryck/NBi/Readme.md

 The documentation is available on-line and is hosted on [www.nbi.io](http://www.nbi.io/docs/home/)

 ## Licenses ##
-NBi is available with two licenses: MS-PL and Apache 2.0.
-You're free to choose which one convains the best to your project.
+NBi is available on the terms of Apache 2.0.
 NBi is also using several OSS projects as librairies.
 All these projects and their licenses are available in the folder "License".

 ## Bugs, issues and requests for features ##
 The list of bugs and feature's requests is hosted on [GitHub](https://github.com/Seddryck/NBi/issues)